Finite-Depth, Finite-Shot Guarantees for Constrained Quantum Optimization via Fej\'er Filtering: Positive Trigonometric Filters from Prepared Quantum States

 \paragraph{Step 4: Factorizing and extracting the \(\theta\)-dependence via a positive trigonometric filter.} The Fej\'er kernel \(F_p\) is the canonical nonnegative trigonometric polynomial associated with Ces\`aro-averaging of Fourier partial sums \cite{SteinShakarchi2003Fourier,Katznelson2004}.
 To obtain an exact factorization for the filtered protocol, let $\rho_{\mathrm{env}}$ be any state whose diagonal is the envelope $W_p(\cdot;\boldsymbol\beta)$.
 Define the (postselected/renormalized) filtered state

 Then the computational-basis measurement distribution of $\rho_{\mathrm{filt}}$ factorizes as

 We interpret the factorized law as a \emph{reference} distribution that isolates the \emph{positive} filtering contribution.
-Although we assumes an exact lattice-normalized phase model for clarity, the same positive-kernel factorization is stable under small perturbations in $H_C$.
+Although we assume an exact lattice-normalized phase model for clarity, the same positive-kernel factorization is stable under small perturbations in $H_C$.
 In particular, averaging over a symmetric dither $\gamma\mapsto \gamma+\eta$ supported on $|\eta|\le \Delta$ with $\Delta\lesssim \pi/p$ yields an effective band-limited trigonometric kernel whose Fourier weights remain nonnegative and whose off-peak mass is suppressed by a Riemann--Lebesgue averaging mechanism; see Appendix~\ref{subsec:rl-averaging}.
+A fully coherent variant of the positive-filtering mechanism, based on an explicit spectral filter applied to the cost unitary rather than cost-basis dephasing, is given in Appendix~\ref{app:coherent-fejer}.